Prediktera/Train-Onnx-Image-Segmentation/README.md

 <a href="https://prediktera.com/software/"><img src="https://prediktera.com/wp-content/uploads/2022/09/BreezeHighRes.png" alt="Prediktera Breeze" width="150"></a><br />
 <a href="https://prediktera.com/software/"><img src="https://prediktera.com/wp-content/uploads/2022/09/BreezeRuntime.png" alt="Prediktera Breeze Runtime" width="340"></a><br />

-Examples on how to train deep learning image segmentation model and export to ONNX format for Breeze and Breeze Runtime.
+Examples on how to train deep learning object detection models and export to ONNX format for Breeze and Breeze Runtime.

 See [Prediktera Help](https://help.prediktera.com/breeze/onnx-image-segmentation) for more information on how to apply ONNX models as image segmentation models.

 ## Examples

-Current examples on how to train deep learning image segmentation models for Breeze and Breeze Runtime.
+Current examples on how to train deep learning object detection and image segmentation models for Breeze and Breeze Runtime.

 ### YOLOv5